juanmitaboada/vim/README.md

 ## Installation

+Before you go, make sure you make a backup of your current vim configuration, go to your home folder and rename both .vim folder and .vimrc file to a different name:

+    `cd ~ && mv .vimrc .vimrc.backup && mv .vim .vim.backup`

+Let's install:

 1. Go to your home folder, clone this repository, and rename it to .vim:

     `cd ~ && git clone https://github.com/juanmitaboada/vim && mv vim .vim`